mmartrou/mol2lewis/README.md

 The lewis command returns a list of python dictionaries.
 One dictionary for each isomer.
 So, if only one isomer is available, only one dictionary will appear in the list.

-Each dictionary has two keys: 'normal' and 'draft' keys, corresponding to the two output modes.
+Each dictionary has four keys: 'normal', 'draft', 'iupac_name', and 'name', corresponding to the ChemFig code in normal/draft modes, the IUPAC name, and the common name (from PubChem).

 Draft mode adds red visual markers to bonds for educational purposes.